Representing Matroids over the Reals is $\exists \mathbb R$-complete: Distinct-ETR

 In order to apply \Cref{lem:BoundingRadii,lem:MinDistance}, we define the following three semi-algebraic sets.
 First, we define the solution set for $p$.

 Let $R = 2^{L^{8n}}$, where $L$ is the bit-complexity of $S$.
-Note that $L$ is the upper bound by the length of $p$.
+Note that $L$ upper bounded by the length of $p$.
 Using \Cref{lem:BoundingRadii}, we know that $S$ is empty if and only if $S\cap B(R)$ is empty.
 (We denote by $B(R)$ the ball of radius $R$ around the origin.)
 This motivates us to define the sets

 and